operate-bsv/www.operatebsv.org/src/index.md

 ---

 ::: slot standfirst
-**Operate** is a toolset to help developers build applications, games and products on top of Bitcoin.
-Operate enables you to write functions, called Ops, and call those functions from programs encapsulated in Bitcoin transactions.
-Extend Bitcoin's capabilities to the limits of your imagination.
+**Operate** is a toolset to help developers build applications, games and services on top of Bitcoin (SV).
+Operate lets you create and run on-chain functions, called "Ops", enabling transactions that can implement application logic and securely integrate with other services and platforms.
 :::

 ::: slot features